genilson/AdminSMS/README.md

 ------------------------------------------

-> AdminSMS is a daemon utility that listens to events from a phone connected to the host and runs commands received through SMS messages.
+> AdminSMS is a daemon utility that listens to events from a phone connected to the host and runs commands received through SMS messages

 More information